DutchCodingCompany/filament-socialite/UPGRADE.md

 **Scopes**

-Scopes where first configured in the `services.php` file, but now they should be configured in the `providers` method.
+Scopes where first configured in the `services.php` file, but now they should also be configured in the `providers` method.

 ```php
 FilamentSocialitePlugin::make()